A complex logistic equation for universal energy evolution in hadronic elastic scattering: An evolution equation for elastic scattering

 and look for solutions of this equation.
 Separating it into the real and imaginary parts we arrive at a set of two coupled partial differential equations

-We present the above complex evolution equation for scattering amplitudes in a recent work \cite{Kakkad:2022ama}, based on Regge field theory, changing the standard approach in elastic scattering, turning it into an initial value problem.
+We presented the above complex evolution equation for scattering amplitudes in a recent work \cite{Kakkad:2022ama}, based on Regge field theory, changing the standard approach in elastic scattering, turning it into an initial value problem.

 The imaginary part Eq.(\ref{Eq:Imaginary}) resembles the well-known Fisher-Komolgorov-Petrovsky-Piscunov equation (FKPP) \cite{FKPP:1937_A,FKPP:1937_B} with an additional nonlinear term from the real part which usually is subdominant.
 Disregarding the quadratic term $\widetilde{T}_R^2$ the imaginary part of the equation has some well-established properties, and under specific conditions it can be solved analytically \cite{Zeppetella:1979}.
 This kind of equation was vastly explored in different scientific domains, biology, chemistry and physics.
 Recently, this equation has attracted interest in the high-energy physics community, since it maps the energy evolution described by an integro-differential equation for the gluon density \cite{Munier-Peschanski:2003}.
 The imaginary part resembles the Balitsky-Kovchegov (BK) equation \cite{Balitsky:1995ub,Kovchegov:1999yj,Marquet:2005qu} and the real part the Kovchegov-Szymanowski-Wallon (KSW) equation \cite{Odderon:2003}.